Server Configuration¶

 You will be prompted to enter the following information:

-• IP Address - the IP address you wish to assign to the NIM VM (Default: 192.168.1.200)
+IP Address - the IP address you wish to assign to the NIM VM (Default: 192.168.1.200)

-• Netmask (Subnet Mask) - the subnet mask of the network the NIM VM will reside on (Default: 255.255.255.0)
+Netmask (Subnet Mask) - the subnet mask of the network the NIM VM will reside on (Default: 255.255.255.0)

-• Gateway (Router) - the gateway address for the network the NIM VM will reside on (Default: 192.168.1.1)
+Gateway (Router) - the gateway address for the network the NIM VM will reside on (Default: 192.168.1.1)

-• DNS Nameservers - the DNS servers available on the Network (Default: 8.8.8.8,8.8.4.4)
+DNS Nameservers - the DNS servers available on the Network (Default: 8.8.8.8,8.8.4.4)

-After entering all data you will be shown the proposed updates and prompted if you would like to make these changes.
+- After entering all data you will be shown the proposed updates and prompted if you would like to make these changes.

-Press y to confirm your changes or n to cancel.
+to confirm your changes orn

 Available Flags:

-• -h : Help Mode - This flag displays a description of the script as well as the current network settings
+-h : Help Mode - This flag displays a description of the script as well as the current network settings

-• -d : DHCP - This flag sets the network interface to use DHCP
+-d : DHCP - This flag sets the network interface to use DHCP

-Mounting Servers
+Mounting Servers¶

 If you plan on using NIM to manage your project structures and use the 3rd party connectors to organize your files you will want to mount your file servers on the NIM server.
 A single file server is all that is needed, however you can mount multiple servers as needed per your facilities needs.
 Typically facilities with multiple locations will want to mount each of their file servers and assign it a location in the Administrative panel.

-Create Mount Points
+Create Mount Points¶

 You can manually mount any share type that Ubuntu natively supports.
 The NIM VM is delivered with NFS and CIFS support.

-IMPORTANT: By default, NIM runs as the www-data user.
-The www-data user will need read/write permissions for any project location.
+user will need read/write permissions for any project location.
 You can change the user that NIM runs as by following the instructions in the NIM Knowledge Base article: How to run apache as an alternate user

-NFS Mounts
+NFS Mounts¶

 Here is an example command to mount an nfs share: